-The coronavirus has impacted Maine farms and food, but many are more accessible than ever this year.
-The coronavirus pandemic has changed much about the way Mainers live, work, and recreate.
-Stores, farm stands, farmers’ markets, and agritourism sites have adopted effective new practices.
-As a result, there are terrific opportunities to explore, experience, discover, and connect with Real Maine foods and farms this season!
+The coronavirus impacted Maine farms and food, but many are more accessible than ever this year.
+The coronavirus pandemic changed much about the way Mainers live, work, and recreate.
+Thankfully, we can still safely enjoy Maine agriculture.
+Stores, farm stands, farmers’ markets, and agritourism sites adopted effective new practices.
+As a result, there continue to be terrific opportunities to explore, experience, discover, and connect with Real Maine foods and farms this season!

 Our interactions with agriculture will be different this summer than in years past, especially as many cherished fairs and outdoor events have canceled or postponed due to the COVID-19 pandemic.
 However, because farmers are very skilled at problem-solving and adapting to changes, many farms across Maine are more accessible than ever this growing season,Amanda Beal, Commissioner Maine Department of Agriculture, Conservation and Forestry.

 - Always call ahead or check online to verify the details of the business or event you plan to visit.

 - Wear a mask when around others, and observe social distancing measures.